promisegrid/promisegrid/README.md

-Grid functions are pure functions -- they observe [referential transparency](https://en.wikipedia.org/wiki/Referential_transparency), always producing the same output fron the same inputs.
+Grid functions are pure functions -- they observe [referential transparency](https://en.wikipedia.org/wiki/Referential_transparency), always producing the same output from the same inputs.

 The cache is a directed graph database.
 Vertices are typically either hashes or arguments -- a message, when received, can be decomposed,